 Mar.
-29: Curfew order across the Navajo Nation extends existing Stay at Home Order for the entire Navajo Nation.
+29: Curfew order extends existing Stay at Home Order for the entire Navajo Nation.
 All persons, subject to some exceptions, must stay home from 8:00 p.m. - 5:00 a.m., 7 days a week.

-May 5: Nearby Gallup, NM imposes strict confinement measures via use of "riot act" authorities allowed via NM Governor Michelle Lujan Grisham
+May 5: Nearby Gallup, NM imposed strict confinement measures via use of "riot act" authorities allowed by NM Governor Michelle Lujan Grisham that ended on on May 10, 2020.